248.AI

 Overview

-248.AI is a San Francisco-based startup that builds production AI applications for enterprise customers, with deep integration into Salesforce.
-Their approach centers on composability — reusable AI agent building blocks that can be combined to solve complex business problems, rather than rigid point solutions.
+248.AI is a San Francisco startup building production AI applications for enterprise, centered on composability: reusable AI agent building blocks that combine to solve complex problems.

-My role was to develop the full brand expression around their existing dot-based logo: concept, visual language, color, typography, and its first major applied execution as a live website.
+My role was to develop the full brand expression around their existing dot-based logo, then design and build its first major application: the live website, including a custom interactive hero.

 The Brief